 The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Most U.S. citizens and residents need to file a return based on their age, income, and filing status.
+The filing threshold determines when taxpayers are required to file their tax returns based on their income levels.
 Here’s a breakdown of the key filing requirements for each filing status.

-Minimum income to file taxes by status and age
+Minimum income to file taxes by filing status and age

 - Under 65: $14,600